jeffcarbine/materia/README.md

 ## Elements

-objekt includes a library of all 161 valid HTML elements, including SVG elements.
+Objekt includes a library of all 161 valid HTML elements, including SVG elements.
 You can import any of these elements from the included `elements` file.

 ```js
 import { Div, H1, Img, P } from "objekt/elements";